VoxeLibre/VoxeLibre/README.md

 ## How to play (quick start)
 ### Getting started
 * **Use the world generator “v6”!**
-* Find punch a tree trunk until it breaks.
-It gives you wood
+* Find and punch a tree trunk until it breaks and collect wood
 * Place the wood into the 2×2 grid (your “crafting grid” in your inventory menu and craft 4 wood planks
 * Place the 4 wood planks in a 2×2 shape in the crafting grid to make a crafting table
 * Rightclick the crafting table for a 3×3 crafting grid to craft more complex things